Certifying optimal device-independent quantum randomness in quantum networks

-\textbf{\emph{Certifying Optimal Global Quantum Randomness}}.\textemdash For $N=2$ case, it has been established that when $\alpha=\frac{1}{2}$ the $\alpha$-CHSH expression can certify the optimal 2 bits of quantum randomness\cite{zhao2023tilted,wooltorton2023expanding}.
+For $N=2$ case, it has been established that when $\alpha=\frac{1}{2}$ the $\alpha$-CHSH expression can certify the optimal 2 bits of quantum randomness\cite{zhao2023tilted,wooltorton2023expanding}.
 Here, we present that for $N\geq 3$ case, the above multipartite Bell expression $\hat{B}_{N}$ can certify optimal quantum randomness.
 The details are presented as follows: \begin{corollary} It can be demonstrated from Eqs.~\ref{observable1} and \ref{observable2} that when $\alpha\rightarrow \infty$, the optimized observables are

 which can certify optimal $N$ bits of global randomness

 with

 using the quantum states in Eq.~\ref{ghz_state}.